Saptaparnineogi/BESSPriceForecasting/README.md

 The resulting forecasts can serve as a foundation for future battery dispatch optimization and energy trading strategies.

+## Key Results

+- Forecasted 48 settlement periods ahead using only information available before the 10:00 D-1 auction.
+- Achieved an MAE of **14.99 £/MWh** on the held-out test set.
+- XGBoost Regrossor is used as a conscious choice for this task.

 ## Business Impact

 Reliable wholesale price forecasts are a key component of algorithmic energy trading and battery optimization platforms.
 By improving visibility into future market prices, forecasting models can support: